AlexLevchuk32/FoodDeliveryPractice/readme.md

-to start json-server use command: npx json-server db.json
+to start json-server on Windows use command: npx json-server db.json